 Another great way to generate content ideas is to look to the future.
 Are there big events or announcements coming up that your audience might be interested in (like an awards show, product release, or sporting event)?
 With all the focus on the moment-to-moment in social, it can be easy to forget to look ahead.
 Getting ahead of an upcoming big topic is an easy way to make sure your voice is part of the conversation on that subject!

 These questions can help guide your idea generation, but they’re not all you have to rely on.
 Consider big news stories and cultural trends that are making waves.
-Local publishers should keep an eye to what’s going on around them – from things like government works to new businesses or community programs.
-Inspiration can be found just about anywhere, if you keep your eyes open!
+Companies should keep an eye on what’s going on around them – from things like climate change to upcoming technologies.
+Inspiration can be found just about anywhere if you keep your eyes open!